vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 two thighs of Sati's corpse fell).

-for inscription of Sravana Belgola Udicitirtha--(under Gayā ) Va 111.
+for inscription of Śravaṇa Belgola Udicitirtha--(under Gayā ) Va 111.
 6. about migration of Jainas under

 Vide p.
 663 above